wkentaro/labelme/README.md

 ## Reminders of keyboard shortcuts I use

 * A,D (previous/next)
+* M (merge all rectangles into one rectangle that's the union of everything)
 * PgUp,PgDn (previous/next)
 * Ctrl-R (create rectangle mode)
 * Ctrl-J (edit polygons mode)